Lifelong Learning Institute(LLI)

 LLI volunteers, in coordination with Ohio State Lima, run our local program.
 Ohio State Lima provides administrative support, classroom space, audio/visual equipment, and technical support.
 Volunteer officers and committee members, course participants, and many moderators come from west central Ohio counties surrounding Allen County.

 Courses on six subjects are offered each session.
 Individual classes last one and one half hours and meet at the same time each week.
 You may sign up for as many or as few classes as you wish.
 Classes are typically held in the Public Service Building, Rooms 212/213 on the campus of The Ohio State University at Lima.
-Registration and other program information for 2017 will be available soon.
+Registration and other program information for October 2018 will be available soon.
+For questions or further information, please call 419-995-8215.

 TUESDAYS – April 3, 10, 17, 24